KiwisAndApples/KiwisAndApples.github.io/docs/ut_extension/gui_test/runningTests.md

 # Running your test

-There are 2 ways of running your tests: in the Ponicode interface, or in your terminal with jest.
+There are 2 ways of running your tests: in the Ponicode interface, or in your terminal using Jest directly.

 ## In the Ponicode interface